syncfusion-content/maui-docs/MAUI/Barcode/two-dimensional-symbology.md

 Medium - it recovers the data up to 15%
 Quartile - it recovers the data up to 25%
 High - it recovers the data up to 30%
-Auto - it calculates error corection level automatically.
+Auto - it calculates error correction level automatically.

 {% tabs %}